DebjaniSihiLab/starter-hugo-research-group/content/previous_project/Building Soil Organic Matter through Biochar Amendment/index.md

 Soil organic matter (SOM) regulates the capacity of soil to provide regulatory ecosystem services.
 However, measuring changes of SOM effectively warrants taking its differences into account.
 Current efforts (climate-smart land-management practices) to promote SOM storage miss a key point.
 An improved understanding of how different SOM fractions (particulate organic matter, POM and mineral-associated organic matter, MAOM) work and how land management practices change their relative distribution is of paramount importance to meet the two most pressing problems facing our planet: climate change and food security.
 We are evaluating the dynamics of POM and MAOM under biochar amendment.
 We chose biochar because this is a climate-smart approach, which holds promise for a sustainable food future in nutrient-poor soils of tropics and subtropics.
 The findings will provide an innovative solution to evaluate the impact of climate-smart land-management practices, which have important policy implications.
 <p>&nbsp;</p>

-Related Presentations:\
+Presentations:

-Sihi, D. and Dari, B. Evaluating Soil Organic Matter Dynamics Under Cover Crop and Biochar Amendment.
-ASA-CSSA-SSSA Meeting, Salt Lake City, UT, Nov 7-10, 2021 (virtual talk).\
+(i) Sihi, D. and Dari, B. Evaluating Soil Organic Matter Dynamics Under Cover Crop and Biochar Amendment.
+ASA-CSSA-SSSA Meeting, Salt Lake City, UT, Nov 7-10, 2021

-Sihi, D. and Dari, B. Biochar Amendment Influenced Distribution of Soil Organic Matter Fractions: A Climate-Smart Approach to Ensure Food Security.
-Ecological Society of America Meeting (virtual poster), Aug 2-6, 2021.\
+(ii) Sihi, D. and Dari, B. Biochar Amendment Influenced Distribution of Soil Organic Matter Fractions: A Climate-Smart Approach to Ensure Food Security.
+Ecological Society of America Meeting, Aug 2-6, 2021

-Trifonova, K.* and Sihi, D. Building Soil Organic Matter through Biochar Amendment: A Climate-Smart Approach to Ensure Food Security.
-Undergraduate Research Programs Summer Symposium, Emory College of Arts and Sciences, (virtual poster), Aug 5, 2021.\
-\* undergraduate trainee
+Articles:

+(i) Sihi, D., Dari, B., Kuruvila, A. P., Jha, G., & Basu, K. (2022).
+Explainable Machine Learning Approach Quantified the Long-Term (1981–2015) Impact of Climate and Soil Properties on Yields of Major Agricultural Crops Across CONUS.
+Frontiers in Sustainable Food Systems, 145

+(iii) McLennon, E., Dari, B., Jha, G., Sihi, D., & Kankarla, V. (2021).
+Regenerative agriculture and integrative permaculture for sustainable and technology driven global food production and security.
+Agronomy Journal, 113(6), 4541-4559

+(iv) Jha, G., Sihi, D., Dari, B., Kaur, H., Nocco, M. A., Ulery, A., & Lombard, K. (2021).
+Rapid and inexpensive assessment of soil total iron using Nix Pro color sensor.
+Agricultural & Environmental Letters, 6(3), e20050